 Program & Operations Assistant

-(Since March 2025)
+(since March 2025)

 Enrico Catanzariti was born in Naples, Italy, in 1985 to a Colombian mother and Italian father.
-Growing up between Italy, Colombia, and Canada, he developed a fascination for both classical European and North American cultures.
-After completing his classical studies in Naples, he began his academic journey in theoretical physics at the University of Naples, later graduating in political science and international relations from L’Orientale University of Naples.
-A musician since his teens, he has been the drummer for the folk-bluegrass group La Terza Classe since 2012, touring extensively across the United States for a decade.
-His passion for visual arts began with videography, a pursuit he took up during the pandemic that later blossomed into an audiovisual production company, eventually drawing him to photography, both digital and analog.
+Growing up between Italy, Colombia, and Canada, he developed an interest in both European and North American cultures.
+After completing classical studies in Naples, he began studying theoretical physics before earning a degree in political science and international relations from L’Orientale University of Naples.
+A musician since his teens, he has been the drummer for the folk-bluegrass group La Terza Classe since 2012, touring extensively in the United States.
+His interest in visual arts began with videography during the pandemic, which grew into an audiovisual production company and eventually led him to photography, both digital and analog.
 In art and life, Enrico is drawn to contrasts and the richness found in differences.
+(Portrait by Robert George)

 Forest Simon